sriharshaguthikonda/Plab-2-timer-H/README.md

 - Multi-phase countdown timer for PLAB 2 practice
 - Interface now avoids overlapping device cutouts such as punch-hole cameras
+- Adjustable Text-to-Speech volume up to 200% (with warning for high levels)

 ## Building